apache/drill/_docs/query-data/060-querying-the-information-schema.md

 The VIEWS table returns the name and definition for each view in your databases.
 Note that file schemas are the canonical repository for views in Drill.
 Depending on how you create a view, the may only be displayed in Drill after it has been used.

+## PARTITIONS

+The PARTITIONS table returns information about table partitions including partition columns, partition keys, etc. for each table.

 ## FILES